mathieucaroff/cellex/DOCUMENTATION.md

 ### Canvas width and height

 The width and the height field allow reading and setting the size the canvas, in pixel.
-There is a resize handle in the bottom right corner of the canvas.

 ### Generation and spatial position